 Erfurt Germany and its Gorgeous Merchant’s Bridge

-I figured out how to ride the trains in Germany pretty fast and before you know it I arrived in Erfurt and met my point person (Kristin from the Erfurt Tourism Board was wonderful by the way!).
+I figured out how to ride the trains in Germany pretty fast and before you know it I arrived in Erfurt.
+I met up with my point person.
+Kristin from the Erfurt Tourism Board was wonderful by the way!
 She met me at the train station and we walked over to my hotel, which also was wonderful… the Hotel am Kaisersaal.
 I would recommend it for a stay while in Erfurt!
 It is centrally located and super cute!

 Then we were off on a tour of the hidden city gem of Erfurt, which has one of Germany’s best-preserved medieval city centers.
 I loved this sweet half timbered-framed city with its baroque and renaissance houses.
 It seems a walk through Erfurt is like a walk through the architectural history of Germany, as this town is 1270 years old!
 It is a hidden gem in Germany and a picture book of Germany history!
 I loved this city!

 The famous Merchant’s Bridge ( Krämerbrücke) is the spot where merchants have been trading merchandise for hundreds of years.
 It has been a long-established trade route and grew this city into a powerful trading center.
 And I can attest to the best small street party that took place there one night as I walked home from dinner.
 A piano player who could rip up those keys like no other along with a woman who could belt out the songs to his equal.
 It brought out a few locals and visitors, who were standing around sipping wine and enjoying the festive atmosphere.
 Honestly, I loved it!